-Unlike psoriasis — which has a more complex cause, we know fungi called dermatophytes cause jock itch.
-These fungi are similar to those that cause ringworm.
+Unlike psoriasis — which has a more complex cause — doctors know fungi called dermatophytes cause jock itch.
+These fungi are similar to those that lead to ringworm.

 Psoriasis comes in different forms.
-The most common skin symptoms include raised, red patches of skin that are occasionally paired with a silvery scale.
+On light and fair skin tones symptoms include raised, red or pink patches of skin that are occasionally paired with a silvery scale.

 These skin patches, also known as plaques, can show up anywhere on your body.
 Plaque psoriasis commonly appears on the:

 Inverse psoriasis most often shows up in folded areas of the body or wherever skin touches skin, says Aleksandr Itkin, MD, FAAD, a dermatologist at Scripps Clinic in San Diego, California.